JOIN LOGIN JOIN

 A picture of the free mini of the month krieg model

 Even Games Workshop isn’t immune.
-While much of its core product line is made in the UK, some of its terrain and accessories are produced in China.
-Those will carry the full 54% markup before they even make it onto a shipping container.
+While much of its core product line is made in the UK, some of its terrain and accessories are produced in China, which, if shipped directly to the States, would now carry a 145% markup or more.

 Don’t think you’re safe if your collection is already massive.
 Those paints and tools on your hobby desk have international roots, too.
 Vallejo (Spain), The Army Painter (Denmark, who also has already been in the crosshairs over Greenland recently), and Citadel (UK) are all looking at higher costs to get their products through customs.
 Brushes, paint pots, primers—they’re all going to feel the pressure.